IUS-CS/c346-34515-fa22-project-perpetualmotionsquad/doc/minutes.md

 This sprint, we completed:
 * Decided on project
 * Create doc files
-* Set up skeleton for the project
+* Set up project skeleton
 Here are screenshots of what we did:
 ![Thing](/doc/images/screenshot1.png?raw=true)
 ## Retro